Four workshops are on offer on Monday 18 August within two concurrent sessions.

 - Re-ignition of a (perhaps lost) passion for creativity.

-Led by Adrina Saroglu
+Led by Adrina Petrosian

-Part 1: Introduction, Grounding, & Expression
+Part 1: Grounding & Expression

 Part 2: Mandala for Mind